logto-io/logto/.changeset/tricky-walls-add.md

 "@logto/console": patch
 ---

-connector config default values should only show up on when creating new connectors
+Connector config default values should only show up when creating new connectors